Spectrum of FO logic with quantifier depth 4 is finite: Known definitions and statements

 \begin{claim}[\cite{yu-rovikov}] Let $\alpha>0$ be rational.
 Consider graphs $W \subset U \subseteq G$ such that the pair $(G, U)$ is $\alpha$-neutral, and the pair $(U, W)$ is $\alpha$-safe ($W$ can be empty; in this case, the pair $(U,W)$ is $\alpha$-safe whenever $\rho^{\max}(U)<1/\alpha$).
 Let there also be at least one edge between $V(G) \setminus V(U)$ and $V(U) \setminus V(W)$ in $G$.
 Then the pair $(G, W)$ is also $\alpha$-safe. \\ \end{claim}

-We also need to introduce the notion of a maximal pair (we here give the definition from~\cite{uspekhi}).
-In a slightly different form, it appeared in~\cite{spencershelah}.
-Roughly speaking, given a pair of nested graphs $T\subset K$, another pair of nested graphs is maximal when the larger graph can not be extended via ``non-trivial'' $(K,T)$-extensions, where we call an extension trivial if it extends solely the smaller graph.
+We also need to introduce the notion of a generic extension (\cite{alonspencer}, \cite{strangelogic}).
+Roughly speaking, an extension is called $t$-generic if it has no rigid ``non-trivial'' extensions, where we call an extension trivial if it extends solely the smaller graph.